mandhut/codex-vitae/README.md

 - Cook pasta like an Italian (that means: boil it as salty as the mediterannian sea), prepare sushi like a Japanese (fresh is the key), and always have your go-to recipe (mine would be fried vermicelli). **There's always a better way to do things in life**.
 Find it, execute it like a pro.
 - Sing while cook.
 - Life's too busy to have unreasonable goals.
+- Sleep for a minimum of 6 hours.
+Sleep before 11 pm every night.
+Get yourself a healthy dose of morning sun (between 6 to 8 am).
+Eat different kind of food every day to get all the nutritions you need.
+Reduce fat and oil, eat lots of boiled, grilled, and steamed food.
+Eat colorful food.
+Eat lots lots of fruit and vegetable.
+Drink a minimum of 2 litres of mineral water every day.
+- Invest in a healthy skin.
+Don't find a way to hide your age.
+Find a way to age gracefully.
 - Always have a timeline.
 Always set a standard, even if it's related to feelings.
 Don't let your heart run (that) wild, always try to include logic in your decision.
-Worst case would be your brain can't control your heart, and you're doomed to a heartache, but at least you've tried.
+Worst case would be your brain can't control your feelings, and you're doomed for a heartache, but at least you've tried.

 # Core Curriculum
 A collection of articles, books, movies, landmarks, famous places, or songs that have influenced me, that I revisit/re-read/re-watch more than once in my life.